sbb-design-systems/lyne-components/src/components/sbb-form-field/readme.md

-`<sbb-form-field>` is intended to be used as a form input wrapper with label and errors.
+The `sbb-form-field` component is intended to be used as a form input wrapper with label and errors.

-In this document, "form field" refers to the wrapper component `<sbb-form-field>` and "form field control" refers to the component that the `<sbb-form-field>` is wrapping (e.g. the input, select, etc.)
+In this document, "form field" refers to the wrapper component `<sbb-form-field>` and "form field control" refers to the component that the `<sbb-form-field>` is wrapping (e.g., the input, select, etc.)

 The following components are designed to work inside a `<sbb-form-field>`: